 1. The written Word

 Reading and reflecting on the Bible, God’s already-recorded Word, is one way that God’s children can hear from Him.
 The answers to most of the questions you will have in life have already been answered there.
 All you have to do is search them out!
-(If you are a new Christian or just beginning to read the Bible, read the four Gospels first, starting with the gospel of John.
-You’ll also find the two books in the Bible Basics series, available from Aurora Production, to be of great help in finding out what the Bible has to say on a wide variety of topics.)
+(If you are a new Christian or just beginning to read the Bible, read the four Gospels first, starting with the gospel of John.)

 You may think, “How could the Bible talk about the problems I face today?
 That Book is thousands of years old!”
 Well, if you will study God’s Word with an open mind and an attitude of faith, you will find that it will speak directly to you.
 There are many passages in the Bible that contain answers and counsel to problems you may face today.
 Though the details of our modern living may not be found in the Bible, the courage, hope, strength, guidance, and truth that we need to overcome each hurdle in life most certainly are.
 The Bible tells us that the things written therein were written for our benefit.
 “Whatever things were written before were written for our learning, that we through the patience and comfort of the Scriptures might have hope.”2